Bhujakhia Pir: History

+Customs

 Before the urs of Hajrat swale Mohammad the urs of Ahmed shah baba is observed.
-Urs of Bhujakhia pir astana is celebrated at the last Wednesday,Thursday and Friday of March.
+Urs of Bhujakhia pir astana is celebrated at the last Wednesday, Thursday and Friday of March.
 It is very popular in Balasore, even people from outside the balasore come to observe it.
 When he first came to balasore he seat under a neem tree where now there is his astana.
 Previously it open towards up side but it is nicely built.
 It comes on the way going to Chandipur.
 People go to Astana on Thursday and worship there for whatever they want.
 Many people read quran there.
 Many people also tie thread at the left side of inner wall in belief that when baba will complete their wish they will untie this.
-People use Bhuja ([Puffed rice]) as Sirni.
+People use Bhuja (puffed rice) as Sirni.
 Veg Biryani/langar made from Arua rice and various vegetable.
 It is eaten by people of both Hindu and Muslim communities.

 The newly married couples come there and wish for the well being of their spouse and family members.

 The annual Fateha (Urs Swalehiya) is observed on 10, 11 & 12 April 2013.